IevgenMokeiev/Dnd-sample-app/README.md

 Data layer uses the next approach: data are retrieved from DB, if not present we fallback to the network data.

-Master branch is writeen in Redux, for common implementation see mvvm branch.
+Master branch is written in Redux, for common implementation see mvvm branch.